OmarAmara/Flask_back-end/README.md

 	Create route under model that contains foreign key so that a specific user_id, this will be user who is logged in creating the account, becomes associated through institution.

 step 29:
+	Include user_loader from login_manager in app.py.
+This will allow us to access login_user object (session/ cookie object).

+step 30:

 note: - ******* run: 'deactivate'.
 To leave virtual environment. - always run 'pip3 freeze > requirements.txt' after installing a module. - run 'pip3 install -r requirements.txt' to retrieve/ install modules from repo.